DOAJ/doaj/static_content/_apply/content/guide.md

 We recommend that:
 - journals use a plagiarism checking software.
 You must specify the name and make of the software.

+- publishers are fully transparent about their operational costs in relation to publication fees.

 - the journal publishes ORCiD IDs with the articles.

 - the ORCiD IDs of editorial board members and reviewers are displayed.

 - publishers make all citations available according to the [I4OC goals](https://i4oc.org/#goals).

+- the journal uses an archiving scheme which is a registered Keeper in the [Keepers Registry](https://keepers.issn.org/)

 ---